 Kiwi Sauce – mayonnaise or coulis

 Kiwi sauce is a light and versatile coulis, perfect for enhancing both savory and sweet dishes.
-In the savory version, it can turn into an alternative mayonnaise, ideal for accompanying salads, vegetarian dishes, fish, meat, or for filling sandwiches.
-In the sweet version, it is exquisite on panna cotta, ice cream, or spoon desserts, giving a fresh and fruity note.
+In its savory version, it can transform into an alternative mayonnaise, ideal for accompanying salads, vegetarian dishes, fish, meat, or for filling sandwiches.
+In its sweet version, it’s delicious over panna cotta, ice creams, or spoon desserts, providing a fresh and fruity note.
 Its silky texture and lively flavor make it an original condiment suitable for many recipes.

-SEASON of #kiwi – from September to April.
-It is harvested in autumn and keeps well outside the refrigerator throughout the winter.
+KIWI SEASON – from September to April.
+It is harvested in autumn and keeps well out of the fridge throughout the winter.

 RECIPES with kiwi